-Domain: E55 Type

-Range: E55 Type
+Domain: E55 Type Range: E55 Type

-Quantification: many to many (0,n:0,n)

-Scope note: This property identifies a super-Type to which an E55 Type is related.
+Scope note: This property associates an instance of E55 Type with another instance of E55 Type that has a broader meaning.

-It allows Types to be organised into hierarchies.
-This is the sense of "broader term generic (BTG)" as

-defined in ISO 2788
+It allows instances of E55 Types to be organised into hierarchies.
+This is the sense of "broader term generic (BTG)" as defined in ISO 2788.